-October 5, 2008, proved to be a very memorable day trip, with the focus of attention being to celebrate the 70th anniversary of Wainwright’s A Pennine Journey completion in 1938.
-Instead, it turned out to be a fulfilling recollection and tribute to the master fellwanderer’s works and their continuing influence around the entire region to be visited during this epic tour.
+October 5, 2008, proved to be a memorable day trip, with the focus of attention being to celebrate the 70th anniversary of Wainwright’s A Pennine Journey completion in 1938.
+Instead, it became a fulfilling recollection and tribute to the master fellwanderer’s works and their continuing influence around the entire region to be visited during this epic tour.

-Leaving Wainwright’s hometown of 50 years was an appropriate starting point to this nostalgic journey.
+Leaving Wainwright’s hometown of 50 years was an appropriate starting point for this nostalgic journey.
 Even at the commencement, his favourite book of all was, in my thoughts, Kendal in the Nineteenth Century.
-Right from the outset, the River Kent valley was followed upstream, thus bringing to mind, Three Westmorland Rivers.
 Soon after passing the Little Chef at Ings, a firm favourite place of Wainwright in later life, I arrived at the bus stop by the Windermere railway station.
+Right from the outset, the River Kent Valley was followed upstream, thus bringing to mind the Three Westmorland Rivers.

 Here was the likely location for his first tentative steps on Lake District ground.
-With the Orrest Head footpath nearby, and that life-changing moment for the 23-year-old dreamer in 1930, when the promised land had finally been discovered.
-It was noticed that his premier ascent, in this newly discovered realm of paradise, rightly finds a place in The Outlying Fells of Lakeland.
+The promised land was finally discovered with the Orrest Head footpath nearby and that life-changing moment for the 23-year-old dreamer in 1930.
+Wainwright’s premier ascent in this newly discovered realm of paradise was noticed that it rightly finds a place in The Outlying Fells of Lakeland.

-Moving forward to Ambleside with the realisation that 9th November 1952 was the date for an aspiring Wainwright to put pen to paper towards his challenging Lakeland guidebook odyssey, and his trademark artistic style showing the route to Dove Crag.
+Moving forward to Ambleside with the realisation that November 9 1952, was the date for an aspiring Wainwright to put pen to paper towards his challenging Lakeland guidebook odyssey and his trademark artistic style showing the route to Dove Crag.
 Continuing to Grasmere at the heart of poet Wordsworth’s home territory, with Wainwright becoming a later renowned artist, to praise the wonder of Lakeland landscapes to far wider audiences.

 Helm Crag dominates the scene, and this was the only summit where Wainwright could not reasonably negotiate the very highest point, a reminiscence from The Central Fells.
 Then over Dunmail Raise and alongside Thirlmere, Helvellyn’s heights rising above, included in The Eastern Fells, where Wainwright truly made his mark with that pioneering publication.

 The first bus ride from Kendal duly ended at Keswick.
-Wainwright often travelled on the same bus journey back home, following further research towards his ultimate task (suitably nourished with fish and chips).
-With no time to linger, it was straight onto Carlisle’s connecting bus, skirting Skiddaw’s slopes and passing the most northern fell of Binsey, from The Northern Fells.
+Wainwright often travelled back home on the same bus journey, following further research towards his ultimate task (suitably nourished with fish and chips).
+With no time to linger, it was straight onto Carlisle’s connecting bus, skirting Skiddaw’s slopes and passing the most northern fell of Binsey from The Northern Fells.

-As trepidation set in stronger and eagerness to carry on, there was a chance to reflect at the place where Wainwright stayed for a night, on September 30, 1938, after his first-ever visit to the Wall, during his mammoth Pennine Journey.
-Being frustrated by this sudden halt to the day’s proceedings also matched Wainwright’s disappointment here, upon discovering that his photos taken up to this point were not suitable for his requirements.
+As trepidation set in stronger and eagerness to carry on, there was a chance to reflect at the place where Wainwright stayed for a night, on September 30, 1938, after his first-ever visit to the wall, during his mammoth Pennine Journey.
+Being frustrated by this sudden halt to the day’s proceedings also matched Wainwright’s disappointment upon discovering that his photos taken up to this point were unsuitable for his requirements.

-Peel Crags, Sycamore Gap, Highshield Crags, and Crag Lough provided an all too brief walk along the wall (the same hike has been done since and continued further along to Housesteads Fort).
+Peel Crags, Sycamore Gap, Highshield Crags, and Crag Lough provided a brief walk along the wall (the same hike has been done since and continued to Housesteads Fort).
 It was still gloriously weathered but well into the afternoon by now, and the infrequent bus back to Carlisle was due.
-Here ends the next chapter, on this day of discovery.
+Here ends the next chapter on this day of discovery.

 Leaving the capital city of Cumberland by train yet again, but this time through the valley of the River Eden to its source in the Pennines, An Eden Sketchbook came to mind.
 Firstly, onto Appleby-in-Westmorland, where Wainwright also arrived during his Pennine Journey adventure on October 3, 1938.
 From here, we would both be taking different routes and methods of movement, but ultimately to the same destination of Settle.

-Settle railway station was the next very notable location, the most important of all, along with Hadrian’s Wall.
+Settle railway station was the next notable location, the most important of all, along with Hadrian’s Wall.
 On September 25, 1938, this was the very spot where a 31-year-old Wainwright embarked on his mission and successfully returned here on October 5, 1938.
+He was greeted back into town with a fitting double-arched rainbow in the skies above.
+Precisely 70 years after his epic performance on foot, the train from Carlisle on October 5 2008, was to arrive with the delightful Dales scenery in glowing early evening sunshine.
 A plaque now records that event of esteem inside a platform building.
-He was greeted back into town with a fitting double-arched rainbow in the skies above.
-Precisely 70 years after his epic performance on foot, the train from Carlisle on 5th October 2008 was to arrive with the delightful Dales scenery in glowing early evening sunshine.

 Looking further down the Ribble Valley revealed a glorious light on the ever-prominent Pendle Hill, where a young Wainwright made his first proud conquest to a high hilltop of renown.
 Hellifield railway station caused a momentary thought regarding Wainwright’s possible return route back home to Blackburn in 1938.
 Did his train proceed directly through the Ribble Valley via Clitheroe, or was there a longer alternative involving a connection at Skipton?

-Continuing along to Gargrave station for yet another meeting with Pennine Way Companion.
-After travelling through the Yorkshire Dales National Park, from north to south by train meant the end of a further chapter on this fulfilling journey.
-With the bonus of a superb sunset over the Pennine foothills (looking in the direction of Wainwright’s birthplace area beyond), provided a charming celestial vision from Skipton to Keighley, and then through the Aire Valley towards Leeds.
+I continued to Gargrave station for yet another meeting with Pennine Way Companion.
+Travelling through the Yorkshire Dales National Park, from north to south by train, meant the end of a further chapter on this fulfilling journey.
+With the bonus of a superb sunset over the Pennine foothills (looking in the direction of Wainwright’s birthplace area beyond), it provided a charming celestial vision from Skipton to Keighley and then through the Aire Valley towards Leeds.